“Don’t give notes. Give the meaning of the notes.”

 7. Express the Form

-All of these concepts are fleshed out in The Musician’s Way and illustrated with numerous music examples.
-Need additional help to improve your musicianship, conquer nervousness or advance your music career?
-Contact me for coaching via Skype. -Gerald Klickstein
+Need additional help to improve your musicianship, conquer nervousness, or advance your music career?
+Contact me to discuss possible coaching via Skype. -Gerald Klickstein

 © 2012 Gerald Klickstein